lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .source}

-But now we call it with
+Let us check the groups of order 106 up to 256:
 ~~~
 TestRangeOfOrders(TestOneGroup,106,256);
 ~~~
 {: .source}

-and discover that testing 2328 groups of order 128 and additionally 56092 groups
-of order 256 is already too long.
+We notice, that checking 2328 groups of order 128 and 56092 groups of order 256 is not feasible

-> ## Don't panic!
->
-> You can interrupt GAP by pressing Ctrl-C once.
-After that, GAP will enter
-> a break loop, designated by the break prompt `brk`.
-You can leave it by
-> typing `quit;` (beware of pressing Ctrl-C twice within a second - that will
-> terminate GAP session completely).
-{: .callout}
+and stop the computation.

 This is again a situation where theoretical knowledge helps much more than
-brute-force approach.
+a brute-force approach.
 If the group is a _p_-group, then the order of each
 conjugacy class of a non-identity element of the group is divisible by _p_;
 therefore, the average order of a group element may not be an integer.
 Therefore,
-_p_-groups could be excluded from calculation.
-So, the new version of the code is
+_p_-groups can be excluded from calculation.
+Let us change our code accordingly:

 ~~~
 TestRangeOfOrders:=function(f,n1,n2)